The Adrian Bell Trilogy

 In this captivating sequel to Corduroy Adrian Bell describes the hardships and happiness of setting up on his own farm.
 The story opens in 1921 as Bell wakes, full of hope, to start his new life at Silver Ley.
 This second book in Bell’s farming trilogy is a quietly observed and unsentimental picture of a rural world and a way of life which was even then fading.

-Condition grading: Excellent Minus.
-Minor damage to top of spine..
-Binding tight.
+Condition grading: Very Good.
+Minor damage to faded spine ends.
+Minor wear to front cover corners.
 The photographs form part of the description.

 The Cherry Tree (Penguin 1st Edition, 1940)